MartinGue/expo-blockexplorer/README.md

 # expo-blockexplorer

-#npm install
+npm install

-#insert infura api-key into app/screens/BlockExplorer.js
+insert infura api-key into app/screens/BlockExplorer.js

-#npm start or expo start
+npm start or expo start

-#choose open in web-browser (working only for now)
+choose open in web-browser (working only in web-browser for now)

-#and see the latest blocks on the mainnet in a table in an expo wrapper.
+and see the latest blocks on the mainnet in a table in an expo wrapper.